 - excessive alcohol intake (which can also make obesity and high blood pressure worse, as well as causing heart damage and an irregular heart beat).

-Another possible cause of ischaemic stroke is an irregular heartbeat (atrial fibrillation), which can cause blood clots that become lodged in the brain.
-Atrial fibrillation can be caused by:
+An irregular heartbeat (atrial fibrillation) is another possible cause of ischaemic stroke since it can cause blood clots that become lodged in the brain.
+Atrial fibrillation may be due to:

 - high blood pressure